fsjunior/python-flask-restful-mongodb-template/README.md

 ### Can I contribute to this project?

 Of course!
-You can contribute suggesting improvements and making PRs. 😉
+You can contribute by suggesting improvements and making PRs. 😉